 In Serial Interface Mode, commands are sent to the device over the RXD input pin and responses are sent from the device over the TXD output pin.
-The other signals on the device (MD, LG, SLP) remain active in Serial Interface mode.
+The other signals on the device ( $\overline{MD}$ , LG, $\overline{SLP}$ ) remain active in Serial Interface Mode.

-Motion Detect (MD) output is driven active for the time set by the Output Activation Time command when motion is detected.
-The signal is also gated by the (Light Gate) LG input.
-For an example of how to use the ZMOTION Detection Module in Serial Interface Mode, see Appendix A. Hardware Interface Mode on page 57.
+Motion Detect ( $\overline{\text{MD}}$ ) output is driven active for the time set by the Output Activation Time command when motion is detected.
+The signal is also gated by the Light Gate (LG) input.
+For an example of how to use ZDMII in Serial Interface Mode, see Appendix B. Hardware Interface Mode on page 63.

-SLEEP Mode in Serial Interface Mode
+Sleep Mode in Serial Interface Mode

-In applications where motion detection is not always required, the Sleep signal can be used to put the device into a low power mode.
+For applications in which motion detection is not always required, the Sleep signal can be used to put the device into a low-power mode.
 The advantage of this feature vs. removing power from the Module is that the PIR stabilization time is much shorter.

-If the Sleep (\overline{SLP}) input signal is driven Low, the device enters a low-power SLEEP Mode and is awakened by either deactivating the signal (driving the signal High) or sending a character over the serial interface; the character is received and processed.
+If the Sleep ( $\overline{\text{SLP}}$ ) input signal is driven Low, the device enters a low-power Sleep Mode and is awakened by either deactivating the signal (driving the signal High) or sending a character over the serial interface; the character is received and processed.